 Fear not!
 We’ve gathered our favorite and most helpful resources for pet owners to help solve common (but frustrating!) behavior concerns.
 Whether you have a puppy that is chewing you out of house and home, a cat that suddenly doesn’t want to use the litter box, or your dog doesn’t like it when strangers approach, we have information to help!
 So scroll through this page and check out the resources below.
-You can always email our Training and Behavior Coordinator if you have questions, or want more specific assistance with your pet.

 Our puppies don’t have thumbs or hands, they interact with the world through their mouth!
 They use it for playing, eating, chewing, and exploring so we can’t stop them from putting things in their mouths, but we can help control what they do put in it.
 We want to minimize their opportunities to munch on fingers, toes, and limbs, maximize opportunities to interact with people appropriately, and finally, ensure they aren’t learning to bite more.